Jim Kiick: WFL

-In March 1974, Kiick was selected by the Memphis Southmen in the third round (27th overall) of the WFL Pro Draft.
+In March 1974, Kiick was selected by the Toronto Northmen who became the Memphis Southmen in the third round (27th overall) of the WFL Pro Draft.
 In 1975, Kiick and teammates Csonka and Warfield played for the Southmen of the World Football League.
 Kiick had wanted out of Miami ever since he lost his starting role.
 The trio's press conference in March 1974 announcing what was then the richest three-player deal in sports was national news and shocked the sports world.
 They signed three-year guaranteed contracts beginning in 1975 with a total value, including perks, of $3.5 million.
 Csonka's salary was $1.4 million, Warfield's $900,000, Kiick's $700,000.
 Each player would also receive a luxury car every year and a three-bedroom luxury apartment.

 Then in October 1975, twelve games into its 18-game schedule, the second-year league failed.
 The Southmen finished 7–4, in second place in the Eastern Division behind the 9–3 Birmingham Vulcans.
 Kiick led the team in touchdowns (ten), action points (five), and points scored (75).
 He finished second on the team in rushing, with 121 carries for 462 yards and nine touchdowns, and tied for second with Warfield in receiving, with 25 catches for 259 yards and one touchdown.